npm/jobs/2015 q2 team lead www team.md

-# senior engineer, www team
+# team lead, www team

 [npmjs.com](https://www.npmjs.com) is growing quickly, with a million unique visitors every month and over 5MM page views.
 Having given it a totally new look and overhauled the backend over the last year, we launched [private modules](https://www.npmjs.com/private-modules) in April.